boochnoi/ditrict123/wp-content/plugins/weight-based-shipping-for-woocommerce/readme.txt

 == Changelog ==

+= 5.1.2 =
+* Fix blank settings page in Firefox when Yoast SEO is active

+= 5.1.1 =
+* Fix settings not saved on hosts overriding arg_separator.output php.ini option

+= 5.1.0 =
+* Support WooCommerce convention on shipping option ids to fix shipping method detection in third-party code, like Cash On Delivery payment method and Conditional Shipping and Payments plugin.

 = 5.0.9 =
 * Show a warning on PHP 5.3 with Zend Guard Loader active known to crash with 500/503 server error.